Procedures to Initiate a Research Study

 For individual patient samples submitted for testing, obtain Blue T-Account Requisitions from the Laboratory Medicine Research Coordinator.
-Use to submit individual patient samples charged to a T-Account.
-Enter the T-Account number prominently at the top left.
+Use to submit individual patient samples charged to an HIC ONCOR account.
+Enter the Account number prominently at the top left.

 For pre-aliquoted samples brought to the lab for batch testing, obtain a Special Study Protocol Form instead of the Blue T-account Requisition.
 Contact the individual laboratory for details.

 To obtain clinical laboratory tests for non-human research studies, obtain a T-Account as above and submit the

 To aid in preparation of budgets, a pricing estimate can be requested using the Request for Pricing Only Form.
 This estimate is based on handling and testing that is identical to a routine clinical sample.
 Any deviation from the routine will incur additional charges.

 Forms described in B or C above must be submitted and approved before sample submission and testing can begin.
 Prices are valid for the current fiscal year only.

 Obtain a T-Account, PTAEO number, and HIC approval, and submit Request for Phlebotomy Only Form to firstname.lastname@example.org.
 Arrangements for specimen pickup and drawstation location must be made in advance.
 The phlebotomists will not centrifuge, deliver or mail specimens.

 Billing will be done quarterly at a minimum.
 If the PTAEO changes, it is the responsibility of the researcher to notify email@example.com in advance of the change.